Work Visa for US: How to Apply for a Post Study Work Visa USA

 You may be asking the question “can I apply for OPT after graduation?” and as mentioned before, the answer is yes.
 Let’s go over the steps and guidelines to follow in the OPT extension application process.

-To start your application, your DSO must enter an OPT request in SEVIS.
+To start your work permit for the US application, your DSO must enter an OPT request in SEVIS.
 Then, you can fill out the OPT application and pay both a filing fee and biometric fee, depending on your application and eligibility.

 Here are the steps to apply for an OPT extension: